pcx/shoot/README.rst

 *Shoot* is a minimal web server which maps *.html files to URIs, i.e. server_root/path/to.file.html is served at http://host:port/path/to/file.

 HTML files are mapped to URIs and rendered as Django templates.
-You can use all the usual Django template goodness, i.e. extending, including other templates, template tags like *{% static %}* etc.
+You can use all the usual Django template goodness, i.e. extending & including other templates, template tags like *{% static %}* etc.

-It is like developing with PHP, but using Django templates.
+It is like developing with PHP.
 You can later drop these templates directly into your Django project.

-*Shoot* is known to work with Python 3.2.3 and Django 1.5.
+*Shoot* is known to work with Python 3.2 and Django 1.5.

 Stuff *Shoot* does for you: